-- A. For the pull-on style, use the pull-on straps and pull the Footwear securely onto your foot. - B. Check and adjust for comfortable, secure fit. - C. Before entering a hazard area, you must have a partner inspect the area where the Footwear interfaces with your trousers in order to assure proper overlap of all components of your NFPA 1971 Protective Ensemble, including Trousers and Footwear.
+- A. Use the pull-on straps and pull the Footwear securely onto your foot. - B. Check and adjust for comfortable, secure fit. - C. Before entering a hazard area, you must have a partner inspect the area where the Footwear interfaces with your trousers in order to assure proper overlap of all components of your Protective Ensemble, including Trousers and Footwear.